 In addition to the above, there are two other major categories of security clearance; these levels require even further access restrictions.
 They are Sensitive Compartmented Information, otherwise known as SCI, and Special Access Programs (SAPs).

 SCI pertains to intelligence, such as its methods, sources and processes, whereas, SAPs refer to projects and programs of a highly sensitive nature.
 Both categories (SCIs and SAPs) have higher eligibility standards than access to other classified information, thus, the numbers of individuals who can gain access to such information are more limited.

 In order for a federal employee or a private contractor to gain access to classified information or materials, they must be cleared first.
 Can a person apply for security clearance on their own, the same way they would apply for a driver’s license or a concealed weapon permit?
 No, people are not allowed to apply for security clearance on their own; that’s not how it works.

 In order for an individual to obtain security clearance, a sponsoring federal agency must be the one to initiate this process.
 Once the in-depth background investigation is conducted, the agency will determine if the individual is eligible for security clearance.

 In the past, the Office of Personnel Management, Federal Investigative Services oversaw upwards of 90% of background investigations.
 However, on October 1, 2016, President Obama put that responsibility on the newly established National Background Investigations Bureau (NBIB).
 While the NBIB conducts some of the investigations itself, many of them are contracted to outside, private firms.

 Getting a security clearance is a difficult and complicated process.
-For the dedicated legal assistance you need, contact the security clearance lawyers at Claery & Green, LLP!
+For the dedicated legal assistance you need, contact the security clearance lawyers at Claery & Hammond, LLP!